Video games are no longer confined to basements and teenagers.

 There is an entire industry that’s worth billions of dollars.

-There are tournaments that bring in hundreds of thousands of game players from around the world to compete for big prizes.
+There are tournaments bringing in hundreds of thousands of game players from around the world to compete for big prizes.

 These tournaments have gotten so big that there is even an entire organization dedicated to it, the Major League Gaming.

-But there is also another way you can earn money with this industry… As a video game mystery shopper.
+There is also another way you can earn money with this industry…

 Video Games Mystery Shopping/Auditing